michijs/michijs/README.md

 If you are not familiar with Constructable Stylesheets please check [this link](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).
 To use Constructable Stylesheets simply import AdoptedStyle and use it like an style tag (see [example](https://github.com/lsegurado/ls-element#creating-components)).
 In case your browser doesn't support this feature, it will return a style tag.
 Remember that you need to use Shadow DOM to be able to use Constructable Stylesheets.

+## Performance optimizations
+If you want to help the library to make some optimizations you can use the following attributes:
+-  dynamicAttributes: An array with the names of the attributes that can change.
+-  staticChildren: It indicates that children never change.
+If you use static Children, there is no need to use staticChildren or dynamicAttributes on your children.

 ## Limitations
 ### Variable assignment